 3. "Diggin' Up Bones"

 Only two other Randy Travis classics near the staying power of this lamenting of finding artifacts of lost love.
-The greatest country songs ring true to listeners, and pretty much every one with a broken heart understands Travis’ sentiment loud and clear.
+The greatest country songs ring true to listeners, and pretty much everyone with a broken heart understands Travis' sentiment loud and clear.

 2. "Three Wooden Crosses"

 A man of faith, Travis sometimes shared the good word through country songs.
 Not even John Michael Montgomery broke as many tender hearts with a song about loss and redemption.
+This song won Travis a Song of the Year award at the 2003 ACM Awards.

 1. "Forever and Ever, Amen"